raspberrypilearning/welcome-to-my-world/en/step_1.md

 --- task ---

-Think about ... as you investigate these example projects to get more ideas:
+Think about the type of 2.5D scene you would like to create as you investigate these example projects to get more ideas:

 **Tickle monster**: [See inside](https://scratch.mit.edu/projects/500189097/editor){:target="_blank"}
 <div class="scratch-preview" style="margin-left: 15px;">